protubero/beanstore/README.md

 ### Close store

 Calling `BeanStore.close` closes the transaction queue, i.e. no new transactions are accepted.
 Then all transactions currently in the queue are processed.
-Finally, the transaction writer is closed.
-This is a blocking operation, The call will only return when everything is done.
+Finally, the transaction writer is closed. `BeanStore.close` is a blocking operation, a call will only return when everything is done.